 Tuju Setia is mindful of the risks that can possibly have a material impact on our operation and growth performance.
-Consequentially, we are committed to look for solutions to mitigate the risks effectively.
+Circumspect of the risks, we are committed to look for solutions to mitigate them effectively.

 The key risks that have been identified by the Group are presented as follows: